 More than green-washing

-It’s leading the way when it comes to sustainable travel at the higher-end of the market.
-The resort’s electricity usage comes from entirely renewable sources and that it has already achieved almost a 50% reduction in water use per guest since 2016.
+It’s leading the way when it comes to sustainable travel at the higher end of the market.
+The resort’s electricity usage comes from entirely renewable sources and it has already achieved almost a 50% reduction in water use per guest since 2016.

 Andreadis explains that committing to environmental responsibility isn’t just paying lip service.